 These are used to improve aeration and drainage in heavy clay soils and adds body to light sandy soil, which aids in retaining moisture and nutrients.
 It also boosts the soils fertility by adding some nutrients, that will encourage healthy foliage, flowers and root growth.

 - It’s unlikely that you will be lucky enough to have naturally good quality soil, dig through a product such as Levington Organic Blend Soil Conditioner to greatly improve your results.

 - Don’t get rid of any worms that are in the soil when digging in, as worms help with aeration and drainage.

 Covers a multitude of specialist plants from Roses, Ericaceous, Cactus and Bonsai’s, all of which have specific requirements from the soil they are grown in.
 Each dedicated compost will contain what that specific plant needs, and if you try and grow these in the wrong soil environment, then they can produce poor growth.

 - Levington Rose, Tree & Shrub Compost: This compost enables the fast establishment of roses, trees and shrubs.
 Packed with a special combination of nutrients and water retaining agents.

-- With a high iron formula for greener, healthier leaves, this product is perfect for growing acid-loving or lime hating plants.
+- Levington Ericaceous Compost: With a high iron formula for greener, healthier leaves, this product is perfect for growing acid-loving or lime hating plants.